-Trump approvingly tweets video showing ‘white power’ chant
+Trump tweets video with ‘white power’ chant, then deletes it

 WASHINGTON (AP) — President Donald Trump on Sunday tweeted approvingly of a video showing one of his supporters chanting “white power,” a racist slogan associated with white supremacists.
+He later deleted the tweet and the White House said the president had not heard “the one statement” on the video.

 The video appeared to have been taken at The Villages, a Florida retirement community, and showed dueling demonstrations between Trump supporters and opponents.